mezz64/emby-comskip/README.md

-# PMS-Comskip
+# plex-comskip
-Vanilla plex server with comskip added in
+Vanilla plex server with comskip added in for DVR functionality